Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: General Differential-Algebraic Systems

 where $\bG(s)$ is a proper rational matrix function and $\bP(s)$ is a polynomial matrix function, then the finite eigenvalues are the poles of the proper rational part, while infinite eigenvalues belong to the polynomial part.

 In the following, a matrix with orthonormal columns spanning the right nullspace of the matrix $\bM$ is denoted by $S_{\infty}(\bM)$ and a matrix with orthonormal columns spanning the left nullspace of $\bM$ by $T_{\infty}(\bM)$.
-These matrices are not uniquely determined although the spaces are.
-For ease of notation, we speak of these matrices as the corresponding spaces.